curl/curl/docs/ECH.md

 if needed, or one can access the value from command line output in verbose more and then reuse that in another invocation.

-Both our OpenSSL fork and BoringSSL have APIs for both controlling GREASE and accessing and logging ``retry_configs``, it seems wolfSSL has neither.
+Both our OpenSSL fork and BoringSSL/AWS-LC have APIs for both controlling GREASE and accessing and logging ``retry_configs``, it seems wolfSSL has neither.